trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/RelatedCodeTabsController.md

 `AURAENABLED`

-Inspects the ApexClass body definition for a &commat;see tag in the opening class level doc block.
+Inspects the ApexClass body definition for a `@see` tag in the opening class level doc block.
 It then parses the comma separated list and returns it as a list of strings Note: this method contains a false-positive PMD violation.
 Normally, we'd want to check for FLS/CRUD here, but for ApexClass a system level object that Admins and users cannot really change we're ok.

 #### Parameters